SAP/ai-sdk-js/packages/foundation-models/README.md

 ```

 You can see that one can send multiple messages in a single request.
+Some parameters like `max_tokens` and `temperature` can be also be passed to the request to control the completion behavior.
+Refer to `AzureOpenAiChatCompletionParameters` interface for more parameters that can be passed to the chat completion request.
 This is useful in providing a history of the conversation to the model.

 #### Obtaining a client using deployment ID